 Data subjects must give prior consent to the collection and use of their data.
 They must be informed in clear and concise language of what is being processed and exactly how it will be used.

 Data subjects have the right to access their personal data file.
 They may review it for accuracy and request that certain information be deleted, or corrected.

 They may specify that certain items be modified or used exclusively for a certain purpose.
 They have the right to be forgotten before or after clinical trials take place.

-Businesses and organizations must appoint someone who is the data protection officer.
-A Process must be in place to receive, review, act on, or deny individual requests concerning their personal data.
+Businesses and organizations must appoint a data protection officer.
+A process must be in place to receive, review, act on, or deny individual requests concerning their personal data.

 How does GDPR Impact Clinical Trials

 Because clinical trials make more use of electronic records, electronic transmitting of files and Internet research sources, it has become even more challenging for companies and organizations conducting clinical trials with GDPR new stipulations about personal data.